stellarterm/stellarterm/directory/README.md

 ### 8. Brand color in #RRGGBB
 This color is used in the StellarToml asset "cards" for the border.
 The background of the asset "cards" are lightened.

+### 9. Homedomain correctly set in your Stellar asset
+Homedomain is necessary for your domain name to show up in other interfaces to the Stellar Decentralized Exchange.

+Please read more in the Stellar developer docs: https://www.stellar.org/developers/guides/concepts/accounts.html#home-domain

 ## Second: Create a pull request
 1. Fork the repo to your own account